Wi-Fi Inspector (with GEO option)

 - Use of single or multiple independent “free-running” receiver modules throughout a facility or over a wide area for 24X7 Wi-Fi monitoring and autonomous data collection.

 - The software can run without connection to a receiver module when analyzing saved archived data.

 Usually, Wi-Fi network analysis software retains all data transmitted by Wi-Fi devices, enabling subsequent content analysis.
 Most Wi-Fi network analysis tools operate for a limited time due to the large volume of accumulated data.
 Wi-Fi Inspector is designed to operate continuously performing detection and analysis of WiFi signals in a controlled location or on a mobile route because it stores only the essential relevant packets required for the Detect-Analyze-Respond cycle for Cyber TSCM analysis.
 Analysis results are displayed in both text and graphical formats and collected data is archived can be saved to separate files for post analysis or review.

 Common Wi-Fi network analysis software uses the laptop’s internal Wi-Fi adapter or an external USB Wi-Fi controller.
 The problem with this method is the critical dependency between software and the Wi-Fi adapter types, and most particularly, Windows drivers.
 Due to the Windows environment, there is no universal Wi-Fi adapter which can correctly transfer all necessary data about Wi-Fi packets.
 In most cases, developers create their own custom drivers for common Wi-Fi controllers.
 The disadvantage is that either the controllers disappear from the market or a new Windows operating system version is released requiring a custom-developed Wi-Fi driver update.
 In addition, some programs are required to use only certain types and versions of Wi-Fi adapters, limiting their life cycle due to manufacturing changes.
 Wi-Fi Inspector uses its own low profile external Wi-Fi analysis receiver module that is GPS ready, operates autonomously 24X7 and does not depend on a computer type or Windows operating system version.
-The Wi-Fi analysis receiver module can be located in a controlled location or can be carried around for mobile applications.
+The compact, light weight Wi-Fi analysis receiver module can be located in a controlled location or used for mobile applications.
 The receiver module connects to a computer to perform real-time analysis of working Wi-Fi networks and devices, or for analysis of saved data.